SeaMonster-Studios/rescript-index/README.md

 ## Setting up the Package to be used within a JavaScript Project

 Within `package.json` make sure that the `main` property is pointing to your compiled root file.
+This is already done for you when you use the `make` script.

 ```json
 "main": "src/UsePrevious.bs.js",